Types of Degrees Dance Majors Are Getting

 Bachelor’s Degree Starting Salary

-Note that some of these people may have jobs that are not directly related to a dance degree.
+It is possible that some of these people may have taken positions that were not related to dance.

 Salaries According to BLS

 Dance majors often go into careers where salaries can range from $53,560 to $82,560 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Dance

 Some degrees associated with dance may require an advanced degree, while others may not even require a bachelor’s in the field.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to dance have obtained the following education levels.